 Students who have completed BIO 151, 152, 253, 255 and at least one upper division elective may, in consultation with their advisor, seek approval from the department to complete major requirements with as many as four upper division courses from other institutions.

-Summer or academic year research internships followed by successful completion of BIO 297, BIO 399, BIO 497, BIO 499 or HON 499 with a biology mentor.
-Students will submit a formal intent to be considered for departmental honors within the first week of classes in the fall semester of the senior year (or the first week of classes for the spring semester if they are graduating the following December).
-This formal intent must be typed and will be composed of no more than one page of text providing the following: (1) Title of project.
-(2) Abstract describing the project with special focus given to the questions that will be addressed, the methods to be used and the expected outcomes.
-(3) Name and signature (with date) of your faculty advisor.
-(4) List of three Biology Department faculty who have agreed to serve as your evaluation committee.
-A decision will be made by that committee within one week of submission.
-Projects must include public presentation and a written report approved by the department.
+1. Continuation of a summer or academic year biology research internship via successful completion of BIO 297, BIO 399, BIO 497, BIO 499 or HON 499.
+Before registering for one of these options, students must submit a formal letter of intent to an Honors Committee of three biology faculty (to be determined by the mentor and student) at least 2 weeks prior to the registration deadline.
+This formal letter of intent will be composed of no more than one page of text providing the following: (1) Title of project; (2) abstract describing the project with special focus given to the questions that will be addressed, the methods to be used and the expected outcomes; (3) name and signature (with date) of your faculty advisor; and (4) list of the three Biology Department faculty who have agreed to serve as your Honors Committee.
+A decision whether or not to approve registration will be made by the Honors Committee within one week of submission.
+Successful completion of the Honors process requires a public presentation of your research and a written report in the style of a typical peer-reviewed biological discipline journal article.
+The written report will be accepted or rejected by the Honors Committee within 2 weeks of submission.

-Participation in and completion of the Mayo Innovation Scholars Program (including presentation).
+2. Selection for, participation in, and completion of the Mayo Innovation Scholars Program (including the final presentation).

 A course sequence in general chemistry and five biology courses including BIO 151, 152, and three additional BIO courses (200 level or above).
 The majority of courses in biology must be taken at Augsburg College.